lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 Here's a simple, real world problem to solve using Akka Streams.

-> Given a sliding window size, compute the simple moving average for a reverse time series of stock quotes.
+> Given a reverse time series of stock quotes (that is, most recent quote first) and sliding window size, compute the simple moving average for each point in the series

 Curious where this problem comes from?
-Historical stock quotes are often delivered as a reverse time series (Yahoo Finance does this, for example) since recent data is typically most relevant.
+Historical stock quotes are often delivered as a reverse time series (Yahoo Finance does this, for example) since recent data is typically most relevant

 #### A Simple Solution